 - Bodyweight Squat/Lunges 10-20 Reps

 - Main Barbell Movement (% of Working Sets)

 - 50%x10, 60%x5, 70%x5, 80%x3

 As you can see, we start with a general warm-up for the shoulders, upper back, and chest.
-Then we move onto explosive movements to prime the central nervous system to work.
+Then we move on to explosive movements to prime the central nervous system to work.
 From here, we use basic bodyweight movements to warm up the entire body.

 Finally, we start with 50% of our work set on the bar and increase the weight by 10% jumps until we get to our working sets.
-This is a basic warm up anybody can do but find one that works for you!
+This is a basic warm-up anybody can do but find one that works for you!

 #7 Train Weak Points

-First, you have to find where you’re having a hard time on your main barbell movements.
+First, you have to find where you’re having a hard time with your main barbell movements.
 Imagine every time you bench heavy, the weight always feels difficult just at lockout.
 This might tell you that your triceps are weak and need to be strengthened accordingly.